Unusual55/OOP-Ex4-1/README.md

 Assignment 4 for the course Object-Oriented Programming written and programmed by Ofri Tavor and Nir Sasson.

 ## Overview

-In this project we were tasked
+In this project we were tasked to create a multi-agent algorithm which can connect to a remote server and using the given API collect the most targets in the given setup.

 ## Getting Started